spider crawling on someone's arm, ready for a spider bite

 • Take aspirin or acetaminophen and antihistamines to relieve pain or swelling in adults.
 Use caution when giving aspirin to children or teenagers.

 If spider bite symptoms are severe or progressively worsen over 24 hours, seek medical attention right away.
+Signs you need to look out for with a serious spider bite include:

-What to do If You’ve Been Bit by a Spider: Symptoms, Signs & Treatment Serving Mid-South | Millington TN | Memphis Metro Area
+What to Do if You’ve Been Bit by a Spider: Symptoms, Signs, & Treatment Serving Mid-South | Millington TN | Memphis Metro Area

 Memphis | Millington | Collierville | Germantown | Bartlett | Atoka | Berclair